Nonlinear wave propagation in large extra spatial dimensions and the blackbody thermal laws: The blackbody radiation in extra dimensions

 \subsection{The spectral radiance distribution}

 From the partition function (\ref{logZ}), it is straightforward to obtain the spectral energy density $u$, per unit volume, in thermal equilibrium at temperature $T$, which is given by

 A quick glance at the energy density (\ref{spectralenergydensity}) clearly shows us that the contributions from the nonlinearities are encoded in the $\epsilon$ parameter.
-In the limit $\epsilon=0$, i.e., whenever $E\rightarrow0$, or, equivalently, $d_{1}\rightarrow{0}$, the internal energy density $u\left(\nu,T\right)$ reduces to the Planck distribution in large extra dimensions\cite{Cardoso:2005cd}.
+In the limit $\epsilon=0$, i.e., whenever the electric field modulus $E\rightarrow0$, or, equivalently, the parameter $d_{1}\rightarrow{0}$, the internal energy density $u\left(\nu,T\right)$ reduces to the Planck distribution in large extra dimensions\cite{Cardoso:2005cd}.
 The Planck formula is recovered when $d=3$ and $\epsilon=0$, as expected.
 Furthermore, the dimension dependence $d$ in $\epsilon/d$ has a geometric origin since it arrives from the angular integration of the factor $\Delta\Lambda\left(E,\theta_{d-2}\right)$ in (\ref{logZ}).
-In addition, the generalized density of states $g\left(\nu\right)$ takes the form
+In Fig. \ref{FigureDimensions}, we have plotted the normalized spectral energy density for $d=2,3,4$ and $d=5$.
+Note that the frequency in which the distribution reaches a maximum depends on the dimensionality.
+This feature, known as Wien's law, will be discussed in the next section.

+Let us now consider a particular dimension and neglect for a moment the role of dimensionality to see in which way the nonlinearity affects the frequency distribution.
+In such case, taking the $(3+1)-$dimension into account, we compare the Planck distribution with our model, assuming $\epsilon=0.01$ (see figure \ref{Figure-spectral-1}).

+From Fig. \ref{Figure-spectral-1}, one promptly notes that both curves are very close to each other in the scale under consideration.
+Therefore, performing a zoom near the pick of the curve (see Figure \ref{Figure-spectral-2}), it is possible to see an increase in the intensity of the distribution for the nonlinear case.
+We stress the fact that the electromagnetic nonlinearity does not change the point at which the frequency distribution reaches a maximum\cite{Soares:2023gfe}.
+The small difference in the intensity can be understood by analyzing the density of states.
+In this case, the generalized density of states $g\left(\nu\right)$ takes the following form:

+The generalized density of states (\ref{generalizeddensity}) leads to more accessible states, which increase the number of photons for each mode.
+Note that this behavior depends on both the nonlinearity and the dimensionality.
+In other words, the nonlinear effects of the electromagnetic field induce more accessible states and higher spatial dimensions.

 Next, integrating (\ref{spectralenergydensity}) over all the frequencies, the total energy density obtained is

 where

 being an effective coefficient that retains the nonlinear modifications.